SCYou27/Projects_ASCON/project_U-Os/README.md

 # Experiments on U-Os data set

+When we recorded our traces for experiments, we categorized the traces into five different groups: _Reference, Detection, Profiling (Training), Validation, and Attack (Testing)_.
+In this repository, we **DO NOT** include our Python scripts for recording and for checking trace quality (the Reference set), but they can be found on our [university webpage](https://www.cl.cam.ac.uk/research/security/datasets/ascon/) for any interest in recording with the same National Instruments platform.

 ***I am still updating the information for this page...***
 <!--
 <h3 id=U-Os-recording>Code for recording on the NI platform</h3>